 - Three feet of a gas or water meter;

 - Five feet of a sewer line;

 - Five feet of a fire hydrant;

 - Twelve to 15 feet of existing trees if both are small mature-sized trees (the location must be approved by an urban forestry inspector or their representative.

 The property owner shall check for the presence of underground utilities in the area of a proposed plantings and shall be solely responsible in avoiding interference with or damage to electric or telephone conduits, sewers and other utilities.
 Once again, you can check for the location of your underground gas and utility services by calling Underground Service Alert at 800-227-2600.

-DPW is committed to a policy of maintaining and expanding a diverse population of street trees as an essential component of the urban forest.
-DPW issues tree planting and removal permits and is responsible for maintaining about 40,000 street trees.
-Private property owners are responsible for maintaining about 60,000 street trees and DPW's Urban Forestry provides resources to owners, inspects trees for proper maintenance and acts on complaints.
+Public Works is committed to a policy of maintaining and expanding a diverse population of street trees as an essential component of the urban forest.
+We issue tree planting and removal permits and is responsible for maintaining about 40,000 street trees.
+Private property owners are responsible for maintaining about 60,000 street trees and our Urban Forestry provides resources to owners, inspects trees for proper maintenance and acts on complaints.